salte-io/ng-currency/README.md

 * The only required dependency is [angular](https://github.com/angular/angular.js)!
 * Min and Max validators like input[number].

+## Versions

+If you use angular 1.2.x please, use 0.7.x version.
+If you use angular 1.3.x or above just use 0.8.x version instead.

 ## Bower

 You may install it via bower using